Bryan Park (Richmond, Virginia)

+In mid-2024, the City of Richmond broke ground on the city's portion of the Fall Line Trail, an approximately 43-mile multi-use trail currently (2024) under development — from a northern terminus in Ashland, Virginia, to a southern terminus in Petersburg, Virginia.
+The thirteen-mile segment extends from Bryan Park, which will become a key trailhead, to the Chesterfield County border to the South.

 Azalea Garden

 The Joseph Bryan Park Azalea Garden (17 acres) is a botanical garden specializing in azaleas, located within Joseph Bryan Park.

-The azalea garden proper started in 1952 by Mr. Robert E. Harvey, a former Recreation and Parks Superintendent.
+The garden proper was begun in 1952 by Mr. Robert E. Harvey, a former Recreation and Parks Superintendent.
 Over some 15 years, Mr. Harvey and volunteers planted about 450,000 azalea plants (of 50 varieties) in more than 75 beds.
-They also constructed a small pond with fountain.
+They also constructed a small pond with a fountain.
 Peak season is April 1 to May 15.